 The Chino Valley Fire serves the cities of Chino, Chino Hills, and surrounding unincorporated areas of San Bernardino County with the following apparatus:

 - Paramedic Squads

 Fire Administration is located at 14011 City Center Drive, in Chino Hills.
 The building opened to the public in November 2011 and underwent a lobby remodel in 2019.

-The Fire District’s maintenance facility opened in 2016 and is located at 5076 Carter Street, in Chino.
-It is a 12,304 square-foot building with approximately 600 square feet of office space.
-The maintenance facility services the Fire District’s entire fleet, which includes multiple fire engines, paramedic squads, ladder trucks, water tenders, ambulances, brush engines, command staff vehicles, swift water rescue equipment, a hazardous materials unit, and an urban search and rescue unit.
-The addition of a maintenance facility allows the Fire District to maintain and repair our apparatus inhouse, without the added expense of sending units out of District.
+The maintenance facility opened in 2016 at 5076 Carter Street, in Chino.
+It is a 12,304-square-foot building with approximately 600 square feet of office space.
+The maintenance facility services the entire fleet, which includes multiple fire engines, paramedic squads, ladder trucks, water tenders, ambulances, brush engines, command staff vehicles, swift water rescue equipment, a hazardous materials unit, and an urban search and rescue unit.
+Adding a maintenance facility allows Chino Valley Fire to maintain and repair our apparatus in-house, without the added expense of sending units out for service.

 The Training Center measures over 6,000 square feet and houses three training classrooms, a four-story training tower complete with burn rooms, a rubble pile, and numerous other props and training infrastructure.
 The training center was built with Fire Station 61 and opened its door in 2011.
 The training center is home to two training captains, an EMS nurse, and an office technician.

 Chino Valley Fire’s annual open house and various community classes are hosted at the training center throughout the year.